rhnfzl/SqueakyCleanText/README.md

 ## TODO

-- Add the ability to change the NER models from the config file, supporting AutoModel and AutoTokenizer.
+- Add the ability to change the NER models from the config file, which AutoModel and AutoTokenizer.
-- Expand language support for stopwords.
+- Expand language support for stopwords to more European Languages.

 ## Contributing